JeffSchofield/assessment-editor/README.md

 ## Usage

+You can set the stage dimensions using the Stage pane on the right side.
+The stage pane appears whenever there is no object selected.

-Choose an art asset from the pane on the left side.
+Choose an art asset from the Asset pane on the left side.
 You can click it to add it to the stage or drag and drop it onto the stage.

-After placing, position the assets however you would like.
+After placing, click on objects on the stage to select them and position them however you would like.
+You can delete selected items using the Object pane on the right side or by pressing the delete key on your keyboard.

+Your work is automatically saved and will be restored upon refresh.

 Use the save button to export your work as a PNG.

 ### Adding More Assets